 During the week after the election, I wrote three poems.
 Many of you wrote to thank me or to share your own stories.
 Thank you – I love hearing from you.
 Only one of my longtime subscribers unsubscribed from this blog with the message:

 “I’m sad to see that this space has gotten political.”

 Since when are heartbreak, sadness, and anger political?
 Always.

-If you’re looking for dependably uplifting content, I invite you to subscribe to Viva Institute.
+If you’re looking for dependably uplifting content, I invite you to follow Viva Institute on Instagram.
 Over the next few weeks, you’ll receive recordings of the words of writers who remind you about all that’s good in the world.
 There’s so much to celebrate.

 LeighHereNow is me, unfiltered.
 Here.
 Now.
 In the spirit of connection, please do send me some Postage.
 I love knowing what’s in your heart.